We appreciate that COVID-19 may have an impact on your dental treatment. We are working hard to minimise that impact as far as possible.

 You will be asked to complete a medical history form before attending your appointment.
 This is completed via a dedicated link, sent to you via text message to your mobile and by email.

 Please ensure we have up-to-date mobile number and email address details to ensure this can be done.
 This will help avoid unnecessary risk and time lost at your appointment.

-To maximise protection, our patient waiting rooms are closed.
-Patients will need to wait outside until they are called for their appointment normally by text.
+To maximise protection, our space in our patient lounges is restricted.
+Patients may be asked to wait outside until they are called for their appointment, normally by text.

-In line with public health guidance, patients should therefore travel by private car whenever they are able to do so and please bear in mind you may need to wait a short while before attending your appointment.
-As there is no waiting space, please dress appropriately for the weather.
+Please bear in mind you may need to wait a short while before attending your appointment.
+Given there is limited waiting space, please dress appropriately for the weather.

 Patients will be asked to tell us they have arrived at an appointment by replying to a text message on their mobile.
 If you have access to a mobile phone, please ensure we have your correct details and bring this to your appointment.

 We will then text or call you when you we are ready to see you, and a member of our team will arrive at the front door to greet you.

 When you enter the practice, you will be asked to clean your hands using sanitising gel and your temperature will be taken with a hands-free thermometer.
 You will then be taken direct to the surgery.

 The team member you meet will be wearing personal protective equipment.
 You will be asked to wear a mask whilst outside your treatment room.

 Please note these procedures are compulsory.
 We will be unable to admit any patient who does not comply.